Aymanuz/aymanuz.github.io/content/work/Yaquoti Workflow/index.md

 ## Bring it all together.

 One powerful point the system has is its customization.
-Each user may get their own unique interface.
-Each user may have different permissions for what they can do or see in a single screen.
+Each user may get their unique interface.
+Each user may have different permissions for what they can do or see on a single screen.
 That challenge opened up a door for even more research and customized UI.

 <figure class="img-wrapper">
     <video playsinline="" autobuffer="" autoplay="" muted="" loop="" poster="">
     <source src="Form_builder.mp4" type="video/mp4">
     </video>
 </figure>
-Above, the Form Builder was one of the most powerful features I built that unlucked more space for users to making forms in any way they need.
-It helpled in two key aspects that are:
+Above, the Form Builder was one of the most powerful features I built that unlocked more space for users to make forms in any way they need.
+It helped in two key aspects that are:

 Efficient Data Collection: Form builders enable organizations to create customized digital forms that can be easily shared with users or customers.
 This streamlines the process of gathering accurate and structured data, eliminating the need for manual entry and reducing the chances of errors.